BYOK (bring your own key)

 Section titled “3.
 Trust and audit boundary”Some teams need to know which logical entity touched their pages and how the inference was billed.
 With BYOK, the provider’s logs are your provider’s logs.
 Marriska is no longer the financial intermediary, and there’s a paper trail you control.

-How the routing will work
+How the routing works

 through a ProviderRegistry that picks the right client based on